MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to remove the Pictures icon from Start Menu.

 If you enable this policy setting, the Pictures icon is no longer available from Start Menu.